 Children are not the future of the church.
 They are the church, just as we are the church.
 All of God’s people are the church.
 We have a history and a passion for including God’s children of all ages in all that we do as a community of faith.

 The Developmental Cycle: Milestones

 Typically, an infant receives the Sacrament of Holy Baptism during a worship service and is welcomed into our community.
 The child is also welcomed to participate in Holy Communion at that time, if desired by the parent(s).
-(See more about Baptism and Holy Communion by clicking here.)

 The Holy Bible presentation occurs when children are in the third grade or later, if a bible is still needed.